 Moraine Park Discovery Center - CLOSED for winter.
 See natural history exhibits or walk a half-mile nature trail.
 Handicap accessible.

 Sheep Lakes Information Station - CLOSED for winter.
 Great viewing spot for park wildlife: bighorn sheep, coyote, elk, and badgers.

 Kawuneechee Visitor Center - Open daily from 8 am - 4:30 pm.
 1 mile north of Grand Lake on the Park's west side.
 Features exhibits on the Colorado River, books, and the 20 minute park film.

 For those night owls who don't go to bed when it gets dark, Estes Park has live entertainment galore.
 Nightlife rocks at local bars, lounges, nightclubs, and pubs.

-Every Friday & Saturday - Lonigans hosts a Karaoke Night.
+Every Friday, Saturday - Lonigans hosts Karaoke.
 9 pm

 Every Week - call for current shows and times